 15. What can the distal port help us measure?

-Problems that originate in the lungs.
-For example, pulmonary edema.
+Problems that originate in the lungs (e.g., pulmonary edema).

 16. What is PCWP?

-It stands for pulmonary capillary wedge pressure.
-It reflects what is going on with the left side of the heart.
+It stands for pulmonary capillary wedge pressure and reflects what is going on with the left side of the heart.

 17. What happens when the balloon is inflated?

-It wedges in an arteriole and is able to obtain a pressure.
+It wedges in an arteriole and is able to obtain a pressure reading.

 18. Where is the closest location that we can get to the left side of the heart?